-whisper api · cheaper · drop-in
+whisper api · drop-in · flat monthly

 | Provider | $ / hr | Notes |